 15) Smash Burgers

 Smash burgers are fast, loud, and deeply satisfying, the food equivalent of turning up a favorite song.
-Press a thin ball of beef onto a hot pan so it gets those browned, jagged edges, then top with American cheese for that classic melt.
-Keep the toppings simple: pickles, onions, maybe a quick sauce.
-If you want to feel fancy, toast the buns in the beef fat and pretend it was always the plan.
+Place a thin ball of beef on a hot pan so that it gets the crispy browned edges, and top it with American cheese to achieve that classic melt.
+Keep the toppings to a minimum; some chopped pickles and onions with maybe a quick drizzle of sauce.
+For an added touch, you can toast the buns using the beef fat and just pretend that’s what you were planning all along.

 16) Cedar-Plank Salmon